honoruru/Election_Analysis/README.md

 The process for producing the report would not require staff with computer coding skills.
 The requirements would be limited to:
 -	a “CSV” file for every vote cast that includes:

-   o	Ballot unique identifier (e.g., Ballot ID) o	Candidate voted for o	Voter segments, if any (e.g., county, precinct, ward)
+ - Ballot unique identifier (e.g., Ballot ID)
+ - Candidate voted for
+ - Voter segments, if any (e.g., county, precinct, ward)

 -	a secured computer environment to ensure that the script is not tampered with, except as authorized by election officials